 The fungus forms black, seed-like resting structures (sclerotia) in dead plant tissue which can carry the fungus through periods when host plants are scarce.
 These germinate to generate the sexual structures which in turn release a second, sexual, spore.
 These can initiate infections, but most of the damage is done by spread of the airborne, asexual spores (conidia) released from the fuzzy grey fungal growth.

-Botrytis cinerea has a very wide host range, but there a number of closely related species which are much more specific in their host, including those infecting snowdrop (B. galanthina), peony (B. peoniae) and broad bean (B. fabae).
+Botrytis cinerea has a very wide host range, but there a number of closely related species which are much more specific to their host, including those infecting snowdrop (B. galanthina), peony (B. peoniae), onion (B. allii) and broad bean (B. fabae).